-As homes are getting more expensive in 2021, multigenerational living is more popular.
+As homes continue to get more expensive in 2023, multigenerational living is more popular.
 Living with extended family is more common today than in decades.

 Real estate experts say there is a lack of home inventory and great demand for homes after the pandemic.
 So, with prices this high, some buyers simply need to combine resources with other family to afford a home.